Structured products are bonds

 Var Interval: 9-14

 Comparable to: Small / Mid Caps, Emerging Markets

 Var Interval: 29-100

 Comparable to: Options, Futures

 On the third hierarchy level, each of these five product categories comprises a number of specific product types.
 These product types illustrate how a single structured product functions by means of its respective payoff diagram.
-The descriptions also provide further information on the investor’s market expectations as well as product-specific characteristics.
+The descriptions also provide information on the investor’s market expectations as well as product-specific characteristics.

 Categorization model: Investment Products